grafana/loki/docs/sources/configuration/_index.md

 # CLI flag: -ruler.enable-sharding
 [enable_sharding: <boolean> | default = false]

-# Distribute rule groups across rulers for tenants using a shuffle-sharding
-# algorithm.
-Implies -ruler.enable-sharding=true.
-# CLI flag: -ruler.enable-shuffle-sharding
-[enable_shuffle_sharding: <boolean> | default = false]

 # The sharding strategy to use.
-Supported values are: default, shuffle-sharding,
+Supported values are: default, shuffle-sharding.
-# by-rule.
 # CLI flag: -ruler.sharding-strategy
 [sharding_strategy: <string> | default = "default"]

+# The sharding algorithm to use for deciding how rules & groups are sharded.
+# Supported values are: by-group, by-rule.
+# CLI flag: -ruler.sharding-algo
+[sharding_algo: <string> | default = "by-group"]

 # Time to spend searching for a pending ruler when shutting down.
 # CLI flag: -ruler.search-pending-for